 Often the best time to buy tickets from Jakarta to Beijing is 2 months before departure.

-The following airlines operate direct flights on the route Jakarta — Beijing: Air China
+The following airlines operate direct flights on the route Jakarta — Beijing: Air China, Shandong Airlines

-The cheapest roundtrip flight from Jakarta to Beijing departs on 04/11/2026, is operated by Vietnam Airlines and costs $305
+The cheapest one-way flight from Jakarta to Beijing departs on 10/12/2026, is operated by Vietnam Airlines and costs $194

-There are direct flights on this route 5 days a week: Su, Mo, We, Fr, and Sa
+There are direct flights on this route 4 days a week: Su, Mo, We, and Sa

 The distance between Jakarta and Beijing is 5220km (3236 miles).
+The average flight duration is 4h.
 There are 6 direct flights from Jakarta to Beijing.
 The time difference between Jakarta and Beijing is 1h.
 Flights from Jakarta begin at 1:45 AM.
 The latest flight from Jakarta departs at 1:45 AM

 Beijing Capital International (PEK) is the city’s traditional international gateway and a major hub for full-service carriers such as Air China, with many long-haul and regional connections; it typically feels like the pricier, full-service option for international travelers.
 Located about 32 km northeast of the city center, it’s accessible by the Airport Express train (~20–30 minutes to Dongzhimen), taxis (~40–60 minutes depending on traffic) and airport buses (~45–75 minutes); public transit fares generally range from modest metro fees to taxi fares that can be substantially higher in peak traffic.
 Pros: extensive international facilities and many airline choices; Cons: can be crowded and transfer times may be long during peak periods.
 Beijing Daxing International (PKX) opened as a large, modern hub positioned to relieve capacity and attract both full-service and budget carriers; it can be a competitive alternative for international and domestic flights, sometimes offering lower fares on certain routes.
 Situated roughly 46 km south of downtown Beijing, connections include the high-speed rail link to the city center (~20–40 minutes to the southern transport hub), express buses and taxis (usually 45–90 minutes depending on traffic); fares vary by mode but rail tends to be the most time-efficient and cost-effective.
 Pros: modern facilities and streamlined transfers; Cons: greater distance to central Beijing and potentially longer taxi rides if traffic is heavy.